 Mimecast Awareness Training also includes SAFE Phish.
 It’s a quick, easy way to convert real-life, de-weaponized phishing attacks into simulation (nothing better than the real thing!).
 This no-cost Awareness Training feature turns real-life, de-weaponized phishing attacks into training exercises.
 Users get safely exposed to the real thing.
 Admins get to transform the way user and organizational risk is measured.

-To learn more about how you can change employee behavior and minimize your organization’s risk to human error, watch the interview on Enterprise Security Weekly here or visit securityweekly.com/mimecast for more information.
+To learn more about how you can change employee behavior and minimize your organization’s risk to human error, watch the interview on Enterprise Security Weekly here, watch their on-demand webcast here, or visit securityweekly.com/mimecast for more information.